CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 iptables -P OUTPUT DROP Ÿ **Set default rule for OUTPUT** iptables -P INPUT DROP Ÿ **Set default rule for INPUT**

 Cleanup.
-Before moving on to the next task, please restore thefiltertable to its original state by running the following commands:
+Before moving on to the next task, please restore the filter table to its original state by running the following commands:

 iptables -F